Sounders make San Jose look silly with 7-1 rout at hazy CenturyLink Field

 But the Rave Green didn’t stop there.

-Sounders newcomer Joao Paulo, who was signed in January, knocked in a goal in the 48th minute off a passing series from Morris and Leerdam.
+Joao Paulo, who was signed in January, knocked in a goal in the 48th minute off a passing series from Morris and Leerdam.
 And Jones scored his brace in the 59th minute, Morris getting the assist.

 San Jose avoided complete embarrassment after a foul was called on Arreaga in the box.
-Earthquakes veteran Chris Wondolowski shot past Sounders keeper Stefan Frei to make the score 7-1 in the 71st minute.
+Quakes veteran Chris Wondolowski shot past Sounders keeper Stefan Frei to make the score 7-1 in the 71st minute.

+“We set a high bar for ourselves here in Seattle,” Schmetzer said.
+“And I didn’t like the fact that we gave up one goal.
+I didn’t like it.”

-Thursday was the Sounders’ final match.
+Thursday was the Sounders’ final match on paper.
 MLS has yet to announce the schedule for the next phase of its return to play amid the coronavirus pandemic.
 The league planned to play a total of 18 matches after its tournament in Florida last month.
 The truncated regular-season was supposed to feature an expanded playoffs capped by MLS Cup in December.

 At the least, the Sounders were to have their Aug.
 26 game against the Los Angeles Galaxy rescheduled.
 The original date was postponed after a pro sports-wide strike in support of protests regarding the shooting of Jacob Blake by a Kenosha, Wisconsin, police officer.